why social engineering attacks are more effective than malware

 Conclusion

-Defending against today’s threats requires acknowledging that the most powerful attack vector is not code, but people—and building systems that remain safe when manipulation occurs.
+Defending against modern threats requires acknowledging that the most powerful attack vector is not code, but people—and building systems resilient to manipulation.

 You may also like